meshery/meshery/docs/pages/project/contributing/contributing-ui.md

 - Node 16 LTS: https://nodejs.org/download/release/v16.19.0/ \
 - Node 18 LTS: https://nodejs.org/en/

-Although, the script supports other node versions as well like node15 and node17, it is recommended to use node version above 15 and mainly the use of LTS versions like 16 and 18 is highly encouraged.
+The script supports other node versions as well, including node15 and node17, but is recommended to use node versions above 15 and especially node LTS v18.

 ### Linting-UI